 2. What kind of loans do you have?

 The types of federal student loan debt you have can make a big difference in which plan you should choose.
 For instance, if you’re a parent who has Parent PLUS Loans, the only income-driven repayment plan you can become eligible for (via a Direct Consolidation Loan) is ICR.

 In another example, graduate loan borrowers may want to avoid REPAYE.
 This is because REPAYE makes borrowers with grad loans make an extra five years of payments (25 years instead of 20) before they’re eligible for forgiveness.

 3. Are you single or married?

 Are you married, or do you have plans to be married soon?
 If so, you may want to stay away from the REPAYE plan, as it will count your spouse’s income when calculating monthly payments.

-With other plans, you can use your individual income as long as you and your spouse file your taxes separately.
+With other plans, married borrowers can use their individual incomes as long as they file their taxes as married filed separately.

 Is choosing an income-driven repayment plan the right decision?

 Everyone’s situation is different.
 There is no one-size-fits-all answer to the question of whether or not you should choose an IDR plan.